EDUCATION SUPPORT PROGRAM (ESP)

 Our Education Development Philosophy

-Over the past one year of our existence, Vision 2040 Resource Centre has developed a philosophy of education development with three basic components.
+Over the past one year of our existence, Uganda Vision Resource Centre has developed a philosophy of education development with three basic components.

 First and most obvious is the emphasis on high-quality affordable education for rural children.
 With its booming information economy, Uganda is a land where a good education is often a ticket out of poverty, but it is also a land with extraordinary educational stratification: children with opportunity and means can get an excellent education, while the majority of children have access to poor schools with poor home back ground.
 Rural schools are notoriously poor in contemporary Uganda.